 We’re here to offer advice

-• Explain your plans in a personal statement
+• Explain your plans clearly in your personal statement

 Application Form